Joi/joi.github.io/index.markdown

 layout: home
 ---
-This site is under construction and currently is only host my [recipes](cooking).
+This site is under construction and currently is only used host my [recipes](cooking).